-All hearing instruments are basically miniature sound systems.
-Sound is picked up by a microphone, amplified or made louder, then delivered to the ear by means of a tiny loudspeaker.
+Modern hearing aids are small high-tech computers, which are constantly being refined and developed to provide a better reproduction of natural human hearing.
+Hearing aids help put people back in touch with their family and friends by letting them enjoy participating in social activities again.
 To schedule an appointment, please call BETTER HEARING CENTER.
-Hearing aids help put people back in touch with their family and friends by letting them enjoy participating in social activities again.
 New Hampshire’s premier hearing care provider.

 P.S.
 Separation of the open-fit instrument’s receiver into its own compartment has the advantage of rendering feedback and occlusion much less of a problem.

 Sometimes we may raise our voices only slightly to get the attention of a person with hearing loss, only to have that person respond, “You don’t have to yell.
 I’m not deaf!”
 This type of encounter provides anecdotal evidence of a phenomenon known as “recruitment,” which is an abnormally large increase in the perception of loudness with only a slight increase in the actual intensity of the sound.
 This phenomenon occurs when normal hair cells adjacent to damaged hair cells (corresponding to the frequency of a hearing loss) are “recruited.”
 At the decibel level at which these normal hair cells kick in, perceived loudness shoots up rapidly, causing discomfort.
 The best treatment for this problem is a hearing instrument.

 Although hearing instruments do not restore your hearing to normal, they improve it significantly.
 They improve a person’s social, psychological and physical sense of well-being.
 To schedule a hearing assessment, please call BETTER HEARING CENTER.
 We are the only hearing center that has served the Concord, New Hampshire, area for more than 55 years.
 New Hampshire’s premier hearing care provider.